opencomputeproject/OpenNetworkLinux/onlp/applications/concepts.md

 * PSUs
 * Thermals Sensors
 * LEDs
-* Other Customized Platform Entities
+* Hot Swapped Modules
+* Private/Custom features.

 Platform objects in the ONLP API are represented as handles called Object IDs (OIDs).
 OIDs have both common and type-specific status, capabilities, and attributes.